 To ensure the best possible Surface Supplied Pod and regulator performance and to avoid damage to regulator components, use only KMDSI original factory replacement parts.
 To avoid damage to regulator components and Pod assembly, only the correct sizes and types of tools should be used.
 The use of adjustable wrenches should be avoided whenever possible to avoid damage to the regulator parts.
-Do NOT use silicone grease anywhere on this assembly.
-USE ONLY oxygen compatible NON SILICONE lubricant.
-For example, Christo-Lube® or Tribolube®.
-Should you encounter technical difficulties in servicing a Kirby Morgan regulator, please contact Kirby Morgan or Dive Lab www.divelab.com or (850) 235-2715-directly for assistance
+Should you encounter technical difficulties in servicing a Kirby Morgan regulator, please contact Kirby Morgan or Dive Lab- www.divelab.com or (850) 235-2715-directly for assistance